You'll Like The 2010 Dodge Ram 1500 If...

-If you like your trucks big and bold, the 2009 Dodge Ram is right for you.
+If you like your trucks big and bold on the outside, but soft and luxurious on the inside, the 2010 Dodge Ram is right for you.
 The Ram retains its familiar "big-rig" styling, but looks even better thanks to a forward-canted grille and more chrome accents.

 If fuel economy is a major concern, you won't like the Dodge Ram – or any other full-size truck, for that matter.
 For years, Americans have been treating pickups like cars, using them for everyday transportation, but today's higher gas prices have buyers wanting more fuel economy and putting pickups back in the hauling and work-duty categories.